apocalyptech/eschalon_utils/README.txt

 be packaged as "python-crypto" by most distributions.
 Gentoo uses "pycrypto."
 The second package is czipfile, available here: http://pypi.python.org/pypi/czipfile This is probably not packaged by your distribution yet.
-The easiest way to install it would be via either easy_install or pip:
+The easiest way to install it would be via pip:

-  # easy_install czipfile
- or
-  # pip install czipfile
+  # pip install czipfile pycrypto

 If those methods don't work for you, you should be able to just download it from the above link.
 Note that czipfile isn't ACTUALLY required to edit